naasking/Algebra.NET/README.md

     Func<double, double> func = a.Compile("times2plus1");

-Or we can apply some algebraic identities to it to rewrite it:
+Or we can apply some algebraic identities to rewrite it:

     Identity associative = Algebra.Identity(x => x + 1 == 1 + x);
     Identity mulEqAdd = Algebra.Identity(x => 2 * x == x + x);